LandRegistry/common-dev-env/README.md

 ### Configuration Repository

 This is a Git repository that must contain a single file  - `configuration.yml`.
-The configuration file lists the applications that will be running in the dev-env, and specifies the URL of their Git repository along with which branch/tag should be initially checked out.
+The configuration file lists the applications that will be running in the dev-env, and specifies the URL of their Git repository (the `repo` key) plus which branch/tag/commit should be initially checked out (the `ref` key).
 The name of the application should match the repository name so that things dependent on the directory structure like volume mappings in the app's docker-compose-fragment.yml will work correctly.

 [Example](snippets/configuration.yml)